aquasecurity/trivy/docs/docs/scanner/misconfiguration/index.md

 $ trivy config --misconfig-scanners=json,yaml --config-check ./serverless.rego --check-namespaces user --config-file-schemas ./serverless-schema.json ./iac
 ```

+If the schema is specified in the check metadata and is in the directory specified in the `--config-check` argument, it will be automatically loaded as specified [here](./custom/schema.md#custom-checks-with-custom-schemas), and will only be used for type checking in Rego.

 ### Passing custom data
 You can pass directories including your custom data through `--data` option.
 This can be repeated for specifying multiple directories.